 Facebook recovery code email.
 (Screenshot: askleo.com)

-Since you don’t know your password, and a secure system won’t tell it to you, the option is simply to set a new password.
-You prove that you are the rightful owner of the Facebook account by proving your access to the account’s email address.
+Since you don’t know your password and a secure system won’t tell it to you, the option is simply to set a new password.
+You prove you are the rightful owner of the Facebook account with your ability to access the account’s email address.
 You do that by clicking on a link in that email or typing in the one-time password reset code provided in that email.

 That you got two notifications sent to two different accounts is a good thing.
 It means you have an alternate or additional email address associated with your account.
-When a password reset notification is sent, it’s sent to all the email addresses associated with your account.
+Facebook sends a password-reset notification to all email addresses associated with your account.

 Facebook account with two email addresses.

-That way, if one of those email accounts gets hacked, you’ll still get notifications on the others that something is going on.
+That way, if one of those email accounts gets hacked or you lose access to it for some other reason, you’ll still get notifications at the other account.

-I strongly recommend everyone have at least one alternate email address associated with their Facebook account, and make sure to keep them up to date.
+I strongly recommend everyone have at least one alternate email address associated with their Facebook account (and keep them up to date).

 Now let’s look at how those notification emails might be triggered.